After you die, and before your funeral, you may want to give family and friends the option to visit your body to pay their last respects.

 What is the cost to visit my body before the funeral?

-The option to visit your body in the chapel of rest is subject to be included in the total cost of your prepaid funeral plan.
-Usually finding the more basic funeral plans tend not to include the option to visit.
-Although your family may be able to pay for this service at the time of the funeral.
+The option to visit your body in the chapel of rest is either included in the total cost of your prepaid funeral plan, or not included.
+The more basic funeral plans tend not to include the option to visit, although your family may be able to pay for this service at the time of the funeral.

 A funeral director's fee for this service today, is anywhere between £100 and £250.
 The cost usually goes up if this service is required out of normal working hours.

-The pros and cons of giving loved ones the option to pay their last respects more personally
+The pros and cons of giving loved ones the option to visit

 Weighing it all up, a viewing affords loved ones the opportunity to say their private goodbyes.
 Some people say it helps them come to terms with their loss.
-While others find the idea too distressing and prefer just to attend a funeral.
+Others find the idea too distressing and prefer just to attend a funeral.

 If you consider a viewing to be a valuable element of the grieving process for loved ones, you can specify whether you'd like to be dressed in a funeral gown or in your own clothes.
 Mourners often find it comforting to see the deceased in familiar clothing.
 You can leave this sort of detail for your family in our Funeral Wishes Planner which is free to download.